-Continuing financial pressures
+Continuing financia pressures

-The Council's most recent projections note a net impact of £2.2 million as a result of the response to the global pandemic in 2020/21.
-The Council also faces an ongoing challenge to deliver savings in light of the level of risks and uncertainty that are outside the Council's control, including Covid-19 factors and decisions on funding allocations.
+The Council faces an ongoing challenge to deliver savings in light of the level of risks and uncertainty that are outside the Council's control, including Covid-19 factors and decisions on funding allocations.
 While the short term risk may be mitigated by fiscal flexibilities, there is a need for continued member and officer focus to safeguard financial sustainability.

 The Council has a shared route map through and out of the Covid-19 crisis which aims to secure transformation and support recovery.
-Our work in this area in 2020/21 will include:
+Our work in this area in 2021/22 will include:

-- Consideration of the Council's updated medium term financial plans, including the risk assessment of savings options; - Assessment of the Council's plans to use fiscal flexibilities to ensure the plans are in accordance with Scottish Government guidance; and - Progress with embedding the medium term financial strategy, including the revenue consequences of the Council's capital planning.
+- Consideration of the Council's updated medium term financial plans, including the risk assessment of savings options. - Assessment of the Council's plans to use fiscal flexibilities to ensure the plans are in accordance with Scottish Government guidance. - Progress with embedding the medium term financial strategy, including the revenue consequences of the Council's capital planning.

-Financial management
+Financial Management